-In the year ended December 31, 2018, under the 2017 Incentive Award Plan, the Company granted 2,090,847 (2017: 4,656,828) share options and 273,390 RSUs (2017: 1,052,236).
-The total fair values of the options and RSUs were estimated using the Black-Scholes option-pricing model for equity-settled transactions and amounted to £2.32 million (2017: £5.33 million).
+In the year ended December 31, 2019, under the 2017 Incentive Award Plan, the Company granted 5,569,050 (2018: 2,090,847) share options and 740,496 RSUs (2018: 273,390).
+The total fair values of the options and RSUs were estimated using the Black-Scholes option-pricing model for equity-settled transactions and amounted to £2.25 million (2018: £2.32 million).
 The cost is amortized over the vesting period of the options and RSUs on a straight-line basis.
+The following assumptions were used for the Black-Scholes valuation of share options and RSUs granted in 2018 and 2019.
+For the options granted under the Unapproved Scheme the table indicates the ranges used in determining the fair-market values, aligning with the various dates of the underlying grants.
+The volatility is calculated using historical weekly averages of the Company's share price over a period that is in line with the expected life of the options and RSUs.